gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 Moreover, the Author column now displays avatars instead of text when sized to its minimum width.

-### Stash search
+### Stash Improvements

+We've added renaming stashes

-Searching for stashes has become more accessible within 13.6.
+Searching withing stashes has become more accessible within 13.6.
 You can now effortlessly search stashes using the Commit Graph, the Search & Compare view, or the Search Commits command.
 This improvement facilitates efficient navigation and retrieval of specific stash entries.

 ### Added